bluelabsio/records-mover/LOADING_SUPPORT.md

 9. Run `./itest` with your database target and work through any issues found.

-[done to here]

 10. Get unit tests passing by updating to match whatever changes you needed to make for the integration tests.

 11. Increase unit test coverage to match or exceed the current high water mark.

-## Start

-   Take your best crack at
-   things and leave TOD O comments as you go for uncovered situations - we'll have integration tests to help drive this to completion.
+You can look at `cover/index.html` and sort by 'missing' to see likely reasons why coverage has slipped.

+[done to here]

+12. Work through quality issues with `make quality`